sagarkudu/Kafka_using_Spring_Boot/README.md

 ## Start Zookeeper and Kafka Broker

--   Start up the Zookeeper. (always start zookeeper first) ->   go to kafka folder, then start zookeeper server and pass config file to it.
+-   Start up the Zookeeper. (always start zookeeper first) ->  Open new cmd > go to kafka folder, then start zookeeper server and pass config file to it.

 ```
 c:\kafka > .\bin\windows\zookeeper-server-start.bat .\config\zookeeper.properties